-- The two required aspects of the task are [i] "highlight what the teenager did" and [ii] "what you and other young people might learn from the teenager's achievements". - Equal weight does not have to be given to those two elements, but both should be given some developed attention.
-If any aspect is ignored or given only cursory attention (e.g. very brief and general or in a single sentence), no more than the 4-6 band should be awarded since the task has only been "generally fulfilled" at best. - There should be some reference to the article that triggered the writer to share thoughts about the topic. - While the response could mention the teenager's general biography, the focus should be on their contribution to protecting the oceans and what young people might learn from them. - "Protecting the oceans" may be interpreted broadly, referring to the water, the coast, or to marine life. - The teenager's contribution may be direct (e.g. collected rubbish from beaches, invented a device to remove pollution) or indirect (e.g. organized an event to raise awareness, pressured the local government to change policy). - "What you and other young people might learn.." may include "changed behavior, what to do, how to help the teenager, how inspiring achievements are, etc.) as long as ideas are related to 'protecting the oceans'.
+- The two required aspects of the task are [i] "explain why this rule is a problem" and [ii] "suggest how it could be changed". - Equal weight does not have to be given to those two elements, but both should be given some developed attention.
+If any aspect is ignored or given only cursory attention (e.g. very brief and general or in a single sentence), no more than the 4-6 band should be awarded since the task has only been "generally fulfilled" at best. - Some responses explain more than one rule.
+That should be permissible as long as each rule is developed to indicate the problem and suggestions how to improve it. - While a response can mention how the rule affects the writer personally, it should focus on the impacts on the student body in general. - The term "changed" can be interpreted as a replacement of the rule by another, modification of the rule to reflect a more current context (i.e., updating an outdated rule), or a removal of the rule.